usnistgov/OSCAL/docs/content/tutorials/catalog/_index.md

 ## Representing Control Information

 In the [catalog sample][catalog-prose-sample], controls are defined following the **Objective** in each section.
-Each control in the sample provides a **control statement**, expressing the control's requirement; an **Implementation Guidance**, providing guidelines to consider when implementing the control; and often some additional information titled **Other information**.
+Each control in the sample provides a **control statement**, expressing the control's requirement; an **Implementation Guidance** section, providing guidelines to consider when implementing the control; and often some additional information titled **Other information**.

 The structure of the first control, `1.1.1 Information security roles` is represented below: